Everyone knows that brake pads and brake discs are some of the most important parts of any car. But how many of us know how much they cost?

 We compared brake pad replacements booked through BookMyGarage to calculate an average price for both front and rear brake pad replacements.

-As of May 2023, it costs £128.19 to replace front brake pads and £117.25 to replace rear brake pads, on average.
+As of May 2023, it costs £128.19 to replace front brake pads and a rear brake pad replacement costs £117.25, on average.

-How Much Do Brake Discs Cost?
+How Much Do Brake Discs Cost (UK)?

-For all our brake disc average prices, we compared prices for 19 popular UK models on Eurocarparts.
 As many models had more than one suitable option, we again took every available part into account when calculating an average.

 A set of front brake discs costs £80.83 on average and a set of rear brake discs costs £72.98 on average.